 - Sheet sleeping bag liner (not a regular sleeping bag)

-By completing this activity, you can get closer to achieving the following Awards and Badges:
+You can get closer to achieving the following awards and badges, by completing this activity:

 The local area around KISC has a rich history.
 Below is a little more information about the area to enrich your hiking experience.